Handyman Connection logo

 NORMAL

-Handyman Connection grants a single-location, designated protected non-exclusive Territory defined by USPS household counts for residential services with market-density rights in the Franchise Agreement.
-Rights are contingent on meeting performance quotas; franchisor retains the right to develop additional units in the surrounding market and to sell via e-commerce/alternative channels.
+Handyman Connection grants a site-specific, non‑exclusive territory for a single-location franchise defined by USPS household counts (HH Groups) and shaped by market density and site-specific rights.
+Territory is contingent on meeting performance quotas; the franchisor retains rights to develop nearby units and to sell via e‑commerce and alternative distribution channels.

 Training & Support